adpextwindong/FSPred/README.md

 Experimental library for representing file system patterns because I hate writing this stuff manually.

+For now its geared towards top down exploration of a file system hiearchy (ideally zip files too in the future) in a scripting setting.
+Once I nail down the design more I'll be figuring out representing actions.

 ## TODO

 - Interpretter for checking predicates against the file system.